Vulkan Tutorial

 Device features

-Vulkan 1.1+ features are retrieved in the similar way as properties:
+Vulkan features from newer Vulkan versions are retrieved in the similar way as properties:

 // device features